ADGA Registered Nigerian Dwarf Goats in East Tennessee

 for sale in order to make room for the retention of young stock.
 All have appraised in the "Very Good" range.
 All

 have earned milk production awards through the ADGA performance program.
 We also have several bucks that we use in our breeding program, and occasionally, there may be a mature buck that we are willing to sale.
 If you are interested in purchasing a doe or buck, please email (email@example.com) or call (423-334-5510) for availability..

 Check the New Arrivals and Kids for Sale Page for available new stock for sale.

 Prices for bucks will start at $400.
-Lower prices may be available of some bucks if sold without papers.
+Lower prices may be available of some youngbucks onlyif sold without papers.
 Prices for doelings will start at $500.

 - I have been making all natural goat milk soap since last fall.